Sort. Purge. Assign. Containerize. Equalize. SPACE Offers a Winning Formula to Get and Stay Organized

 Maybe things are piled up because there isn’t a home for them or accessing the designated storage space is inconvenient.
 Getting out the step ladder or climbing up to the rafters in the garage to put things away will make it difficult to put things away on a consistent basis.

 Where you assign a home for everything that is easy to remember and access on a daily basis will influence your ability to get or stay organized.
-For items that are seasonal such as skis and snowboards or things like family heirlooms that you plan on giving to the kids one day, consider longer term storage solution.
+For items that are seasonal such as skis and snowboards or things like family heirlooms that you plan on giving to the kids one day, consider longer-term storage and solution.

-As your putting things away, it will be much easier if you think in terms of containers.
+As you putting things away, it will be much easier if you think in terms of containers.
 These aren’t just big storage bins either.
-Think of a container as a system of storing like items together in a larger space.
+Think of containerize as a system of storing like items together in a larger space.